 Gardening: Individual garden type

-Most weapons and armor chosen as signature items will count as base-level Superior Quality when they are made, whereas actual Superior Quality versions of these will be significantly more likely to receive bonus abilities.
+Most weapons and armor chosen as signature items will count as base-level Superior Quality when they are made, whereas actual Superior Quality versions of these will gain a flat bonus to their number of sq points and be significantly more likely to receive bonus abilities.
 Vestigecraft and Alchemical items will be individually enhanced in a significant fashion, the details of which will be revealed on downtime to any inquiring character of Craft 6+ with the appropriate specialties.
 Jewelcraft and Artistry based signature works will automatically receive abilities as baseline Masterwork and Exquisite items, in a fashion similar to armor and weapons.
 Any odd or miscellaneous item chosen as a signature work will have abilities that may be discovered, as above.

 This ability reflects a master crafter’s intense attention to detail regarding the objects of their craft.
 When Investigating an object/item/work in the presence of a marshal, and if said item could have potentially been made with any of their craft specialties (not JoAT), a character with Master’s Eye may invoke it, which explicitly functions as if they had just called both a Feat of Learning and a Feat of Perception on the object.
 If they have two specialties in the item’s type instead of one, these are upgraded to Greater Feats.
 A full complement of three specialties increases both feats to Heroic level.
 Such an invocation is called as “Master’s Eye/Greater Master’s Eye/Heroic Master’s Eye.”

 Note that magical items will still yield many secrets under a Master’s Eye; this ability grants +1 to a character’s Artifice ability (see Occult) per appropriate specialty when dealing with these.
-In a similar fashion, Master’s eye adds a +1 bonus to a character’s Research (see Scholarship).
+In a similar fashion, Master’s eye adds a +1 bonus to a character’s Research (see Scholarship) per specialty.

 More than any other skill, Craft depends upon its specialties.
 While other skills’ specialties grant bonuses (however significant) to relevant actions, craft specialties are required to make any but the simplest of items.
 Beginning craftsmen can make simple household items and tools without too much trouble, but anything more complex or special, such as weapons, armor, jewelry, etc., requires at least one level—and in some cases more—of a particular specialty.
 Note: Crafters get 1 specialty every even level, and may choose the same specialty multiple times.